Audio Recording Tips

 Tips in Mixing Bass Guitar like a PRO

 Bass Guitar is very hard to mix.
 It is always the main reason why the mix sounds either dull, thin or mud.
 The major problem is that all instruments have bass frequencies, but not so heavy as bass guitar and a kick drum.
-In a mix, all instruments are played together and the primary problem lies in the bass frequencies, it is why every time you heard tracks that are not mix, it sounds mud.
+In a mix, all instruments are played together and the primary problem lies in the bass frequencies, it is why every time you heard tracks that are not mixed, it sounds mud.

 I have been mixing for years and I love to present these two techniques I learned from experience in mixing.
 Basically you can only apply one technique per song.
 But you will have two choices how to approach mixing bass guitar in the mix :

-a.
-The Rock Bass Guitar Sound Mix - in this mix, the objective of the bass guitar is to sound heavy and partly dominant in the mix.
+How is this done?
+In this mix, the objective of the bass guitar is to sound heavy and partly dominant in the mix.
 As a rock producer, I like the bass guitar to sound aggressive and up front in the mix.
 Did you notice that once you hear rock tracks today such as Trapt, Green day, Simple Plan, their bass guitar is very dominant?
 It is a secret of sound engineers in how to make bass guitar loud while avoiding mud.

 As a guide, we will designate 45 Hz to 250 Hz as the bass frequencies where kick drums and bass guitar mainly reside.
 The problem is how to blend those two together.